Poincar\'e duality for loop spaces: Poincar e duality in symplectic homology

 The complex $\ol C$ need not be acylic, though an important special case is $\ol C=C$.
 In the following we will adopt the following conventions for a linear map $\phi:C\otimes C\to\ol C$: \begin{itemize} \item $\phi^{+-}_+$ is the part of $\phi$ mapping $C^+\otimes C^-\to \ol C^+$, etc; \item we abbreviate $\phi^+:=\phi^{++}_+$ and $\phi^-:=\phi^{--}_-$; \item $[\p,\phi]:=\ol\p\circ\phi - (-1)^{|\phi|}\phi\circ(\p\otimes 1+1\otimes\p)$. \end{itemize} Suppose now that we are given a ``product'' $\mu:C\otimes C\to\ol C$ of degree zero satisfying

-Thus $\mu$ descends to homology and the subcomplex $C^-$ is a ``two-sided ideal'' with respect to $\mu$. \footnote{I.e., whenever one of the inputs of $\mu$ is in $C^-$, the output is in $\ol C^-$.} It follows that
+Thus $\mu$ descends to homology and the pair of subcomplexes $(C^-,\ol C^-)$ is a ``two-sided ideal pair'' with respect to $\mu$. \footnote{I.e., whenever one of the inputs of $\mu$ is in $C^-$, the output is in $\ol C^-$.} It follows that

 so $\mu^-=\mu^{--}_-:C^-\otimes C^-\to\ol C^-$ and $\mu^+=\mu^{++}_+:C^+\otimes C^+\to\ol C^+$ descend to products on homology.